mattberkowitz/autoclose-html/README.md

 ## Additional Grammar

-Comma delimited list grammar names other than HTML will be used to run this package.
-Use "*" to run under all grammars
+Comma delimited list of grammar names, other then HTML and PHP, to apply this plugin to.
+Use "*" to run for all grammers.

 ## Force Inline